dhigh348/TupleSpace/README.md

     The tuple space takes in tuples and stores them in a trie data structure contained within a HashMap in the TupleSpace class.
 The tuple space can add, remove and read tuples from and to the space.
+I used the "*" for the wild card search parameter.

     The chat room is the user interface for users to create messages between one another.
 The chat has been populated with 4 users to begin.
 One has been set